Functional Safety Assessment - FSA

-You will need a functional safety assessment or audit if you are working on any project or industrial process plant that has safety functions with a safety integrity level (SIL) requirement.
-These occur in oil & gas, power generation, chemical and pharmaceutical production, pulp and paper and others.
+You will need to complete a Functional Safety Assessment, or FSA if you have identified any safety instrumented system or safety instrumented function on a project or existing plant.
+Applications like this occur in oil & gas, chemical and pharmaceutical production, power generation, pulp and paper and others.

-Functional safety assessment is an important review activity which is required in IEC 61511 and IEC 61508 to be carried out at least once prior to start-up of a new or modified automated safety system.
+Functional safety assessment is an important review activity required by IEC 61511 and IEC 61508 to be carried out at least once prior to start-up of a new or modified automated safety instrumented system.

 The activity must be led by a senior, competent person, who is not involved with the step or steps being assessed.